Why should you apply to the summer program

 MIT undergraduates are not eligible for this program.
 If you are an MIT undergrad, see the UROP Program website.
 Students studying abroad are not eligible.
 Graduate students are not eligible.
 Only current undergraduate students (sophomores, juniors and non-graduating seniors) studying full-time in the US are eligible for this summer program, NO EXCEPTIONS.
 Foreign students are not eligible UNLESS they are enrolled full-time at a minority-serving institution in the US.
 Students interested in engineering and other disciplines unrelated to biology, neuroscience or the brain should not apply to this program.

-- Must be full-time undergraduate or graduate student at an institution in the U.S.
+- Must be full-time undergraduate or graduate student at a college or university in the U.S.

 - Must be current sophomores or juniors who have successfully completed introductory courses in the sciences

 - Maintain a minimum 3.5 GPA in the science courses

 - Have prior research experience

 - Must have demonstrated an interest in basic research and in a career in the sciences

 - The completed on-line application form